COVID-19 & the Census

 The U.S. Census Bureau will closely follow guidance from public health authorities when conducting this operation, as they do when conducting all field operations.
 If the U.S. Census Bureau needs to delay or discontinue nonresponse follow-up visits in a community, they will adapt their operation to ensure a complete and accurate count.

-Currently, the planned completion date for data collection for the 2020 Census is July 31, 2020, but that date may be adjusted as the situation evolves.
+Currently, the deadline for data collection for the 2020 Census has been extended to October 31, 2020, but that date may continue to be adjusted as the situation evolves.
 The start of certain operations will be delayed.
 March 12 through April 1, the U.S. Census Bureau is mailing out census invitations nationwide.
 Every household will receive their invite by April 1 with information about how to respond online, by mail, or by phone.

 2020 Census Operations that are being modified include the following: